bradymcatee/RayTracer/README.md

 - --defocus <deg>  lens defocus angle (default 0.6)
 - --focus <dist>   focus distance (default 10)
 - --seed <n|random> RNG seed (default 1337; use "random" for non-deterministic)

+Timing
+The renderer prints elapsed time, total rays, and rays/sec to stderr.

 Open `image.ppm` with an image viewer that supports PPM or convert it with ImageMagick: